fmadore/IWAC-overview/README.md

 ### Country Distribution

-The Country Distribution visualization uses a treemap to show the hierarchical breakdown of items by country and sub-collection.
+The Country Distribution visualization uses a treemap to show the hierarchical breakdown of items by country, category, and sub-collection.

 Features:
-- Hierarchical navigation through zooming in/out
-- Color intensity representing item counts
+- Three-level hierarchical structure (Country > Category > Subcollection)
+- Consistent color scheme matching the Word Distribution visualization
+- Categories shown directly in the first-level view for better context
+- Color consistency between parent and child elements for easier tracking
+- Interactive zooming to explore the hierarchy at different levels
-- Interactive tooltips showing detailed information
+- Detailed tooltips showing item counts and percentage information
+- Country headers with total item counts
+- Support for multiple subcollection categories:
+  - News articles (from Benin, Burkina Faso, Côte d'Ivoire, Niger, and Togo)
+  - Islamic periodicals
+  - Documents
+  - Photographs (properly categorized as 'photographs' for all countries)
+  - Video recordings
+  - References
+  - Other
 - Responsive scaling to container size
+- Summary statistics panel showing total items, countries, categories, and subcollections
+- Proper handling of null values and edge cases for stability

 ### Language Distribution